NeneWang/learn-programming/instructor/dev-notes.md

 ```

-Creating a new page Template:
+Creating a new page in Python Template:
 ```markdown
 ---
 sidebar_position: 3